TuanManhCao/digital-garden/README.md

 Steps to run it on your local machine:
 1. `npm init --yes`
 2. `npm install --save-dev volglass-cli`
+3. `npx volglass init`
-3. Put in your vault contents in `posts` directory.
+4. Put in your vault contents in `posts` directory.
-4. `npx volglass serve`
+5. `npx volglass serve`
-5. Open this link in your browser http://localhost:3000/
+6. Open this link in your browser http://localhost:3000/

 ### Publish your page